rodegerdts/Pyalmanac/README.md

 ### INSTALLATION GUIDELINES on Windows 10:

 &nbsp;&nbsp;&nbsp;&nbsp;Install Python 2.7 and MiKTeX from https://miktex.org/
-&nbsp;&nbsp;&nbsp;&nbsp;Using Command Prompt, go to your Python Scripts folder and run, e.g.:
+&nbsp;&nbsp;&nbsp;&nbsp;Run Command Prompt as Administrator, go to your Python Scripts folder and execute, e.g.:

 &nbsp;&nbsp;&nbsp;&nbsp;**cd C:\\Python27\\Scripts**
 &nbsp;&nbsp;&nbsp;&nbsp;**pip install pyephem**

+&nbsp;&nbsp;&nbsp;&nbsp;NOTE: if Python 3 is already installed, you need to be in the Scripts folder - otherwise the Py3 version of pip will execute.

 &nbsp;&nbsp;&nbsp;&nbsp;Put the Pyalmanac files in any folder, go there and start with:
 &nbsp;&nbsp;&nbsp;&nbsp;**python.exe pyalmanac.py**